-Thursday 30th November, week 8, Michaelmas Term for Michaelmas Term courses to be assessed by mini projects;

-Thursday 29th February, week 7, Hilary Term for Hilary Term courses to be assessed by mini projects;

-Thursday 6th June, week 7, Trinity Term for Trinity Term courses to be assessed by mini projects.
+Thursday 7th November (week 4 of Michaelmas Term) for Michaelmas Term courses to be assessed by mini projects, or approved subjects assessed by other method in Hilary Term or the Christmas Vacation; Thursday 13th February (week 4 of Hilary Term) for Hilary Term courses to be assessed by mini projects, or approved subjects assessed by other method in Trinity Term or the Easter Vacation; Thursday 15th of May (week 3 of Trinity Term) for Trinity Term courses to be assessed by mini projects.

-There is also an opportunity for a candidate to formally withdraw an examination entry via their College prior to the submission deadline.
+There is also an opportunity for a candidate to formally withdraw an examination entry via their College academic office prior to the submission deadline.
 Although students can withdraw at any time before the submission deadline we would strongly recommend you withdraw at least 24 hours before the deadline.